souhaiel1/Longitudinal-and-Lateral-Control-of-an-automotive-vehicle/README.md

 # Longitudinal-and-Lateral-Control-of-a-vehicle
-This repository contains the Matlab code for the lateral and longitudinal control of vehicle modeled based on the  Bicycle-Model.
-This work was  carried out by me and my colleague Suleyman as part of the smart transportation course.

 This Project deals with the longitudinal and lateral control of an automotive vehicle within the framework of fully automated guidance.
 The automotive vehicle is a complicated system with